How to Get Out of Debt on a Low Income

 • How often and when they can call

-• Must provide amount of the debt, name of current creditor, how to get name of original creditor.
+• That they provide the amount of the debt and identify the current creditor, and how to get the name of original creditor.

 The Federal Trade Commission has more information.

 There are also strict rules for debt settlement companies.
-If they do any of these, it’s a debt elimination scam:
+Be vigilant.
+If they do any of the following, it’s a debt elimination scam:

 • Charge fees before providing service